puppetlabs/puppet-docs/source/puppet/2.7/reference/modules_publishing.markdown

 Publishing Modules on the Forge
 =====

-**TODO: This is a placeholder page, which will be fleshed out further at a later date.
+**This is a placeholder page, which will be fleshed out further at a later date.
 We know what should be on it, but haven't had a chance to write it yet.**

 * Continue reading to learn how to publish your modules to the Puppet Forge.
 * [See "Module Fundamentals"][fundamentals] for how to write and use your own Puppet modules.